 EMMA: Electronic Municipal Market Access

-EMMA is the MSRB's centralized online system for municipal securities disclosure:
+EMMA is the MSRB's centralized online system for municipal securities disclosure.
+The SEC has designated EMMA as the official source for municipal securities data.

 - Free public access to official statements, continuing disclosure documents, trade data, and material event notices

-- Underwriters submit official statement (OS) and preliminary official statement (POS) documents to EMMA under Rule G-32
+- Underwriters submit OS and POS documents to EMMA under the official-statement-delivery rule

-- Issuers submit continuing disclosure documents (annual financials and material event notices) under their 15c2-12 agreements
+- Issuers submit continuing disclosure documents (annual financials and material event notices) under their continuing-disclosure agreements

 Think of it this way: EMMA is to municipal bonds what EDGAR is to corporate securities.
-Both are free, electronic systems where investors can look up disclosure documents.
-The difference is that EMMA is run by the MSRB, while EDGAR is run by the SEC.
+Both are free, electronic systems where investors look up disclosure documents.
+EMMA is run by the MSRB; EDGAR is run by the SEC.

 Exam Tip: Gotchas